gravityblast/web-app-theme/README.md

     script/generate themed items post --with_will_paginate

+You can specify the template engine with `--engine=name` option, where name can be erb (default) or haml:

+    script/generate themed posts --engine=haml

 If you have something like `map.resource :dashboard` in your `routes.rb` file, you can use the `--type=text` to generate a view with just text:

     script/generate themed homes --type=text